-- Estimate the percent cover of the plants (species/population) found in each replicate quadrat.
-Using the 10 centimetre grid on the quadrat, score each species in the grid using the categories developed by Saito and Atobe (1970) (Table 5.2). - Record estimates onto the data sheet.
-See the worked example later in this chapter for a detailed description of estimates using the methods of Saito and Atobe (1970). - Record the depth at each station where seagrass is sampled. - Cut around the edge of the quadrat using a dive knife and then carefully loosen the vegetation inside the quadrat.
+- □ Estimate the percent cover of the plants (species/population) found in each replicate quadrat.
+Using the 10 centimetre grid on the quadrat, score each species in the grid using the categories developed by Saito and Atobe (1970) (Table 5.2). - □ Record estimates onto the data sheet.
+See the worked example later in this chapter for a detailed description of estimates using the methods of Saito and Atobe (1970). - ☐ Record the depth at each station where seagrass is sampled. - Cut around the edge of the quadrat using a dive knife and then carefully loosen the vegetation inside the quadrat.
 Collect all the bottom vegetation inside the quadrat (including roots and rhizomes). - Place the sample from each quadrat inside a separate plastic bag with a waterproof label identifying the sample. - More detailed studies of the seagrass community should include biomass estimates.
 The method developed by Mellors estimates above-ground biomass of seagrass visually, thus reducing the amount of plant material collected.
 The method could be adapted for use at each station by estimating 6 to 10 quadrats near the transect line.

 - Using a small trowel, collect 3 samples of sediment adjacent to the quadrats at each sampling station.
 Take each soil sample from the first 10 centimetres of the substratum.
-Approximately 500 grams of sediment should be collected (about half fill an 8 x 11 centimetre plastic bag). - When diving is completed, add 5% formalin-seawater solution to each of the bagged seagrass samples, then seal the labelled bags. - Take the seagrass and sediment samples back to the laboratory for analysis.

-Laboratory Procedure

-To determine species composition and percent cover

-- Process individual quadrat samples. - Rinse the plant sample from each quadrat in water.
-If possible, preservative solutions should be recycled. - Sorting of samples fixed in formalin should be carried out where there is good circulation of fresh air (ideally sorting is done in a fume hood). - Clean adhering debris off the samples. - If carbonates and encrusting epiphytic organisms cannot be removed by hand, then the sample should be placed in 5% phosphoric acid for 10 to 15 minutes (or until bubbling ceases), and then rinsed in tap water. - Sort the sample to species.
+Approximately 500 grams of sediment should be collected (about half fill an 8 x 11 centimetre plastic bag). ☐ When diving is completed, add 5% formalin-seawater solution to each of the bagged seagrass samples, then seal the labelled bags. ☐ Take the seagrass and sediment samples back to the laboratory for analysis.
+Laboratory Procedure To determine species composition and percent cover Process individual quadrat samples. ☐ Rinse the plant sample from each quadrat in water.
+If possible, preservative solutions should be recycled.
+Sorting of samples fixed in formalin should be carried out where there is good circulation of fresh air (ideally sorting is done in a fume hood).
+Clean adhering debris off the samples.
+If carbonates and encrusting epiphytic organisms cannot be removed by hand, then the - □ Sort the sample to species.
 Most of the gross morphological characters used can be seen with the naked eye.
-A hand lens is useful for some minute features. - Count the total number of shoots per species, blot dry and weigh (wet weight in grams). - Measure the shoot height (in centimetres) of at least 10 shoots for each species and calculate the mean.
+A hand lens is useful for some minute features.